 Consider the features that will be beneficial to your business before you purchase e-commerce services.

 Related Article: Options for Recurring and Subscription Billing.

 Setting Up Ecommerce Services

 Once you’ve decided to take credit cards online and familiarized yourself with the components of ecommerce, you’ll need to choose services.
 If you have experience with coding or have a programmer you work with, you’ll be able to take advantage of a range of shopping carts and ecommerce options that require programming.
-If not, you may want to consider a template-based ecommerce option.
+Otherwise, you may want to consider a template-based ecommerce option.
 Template based ecommerce site builders allow you to create customizable, basic ecommerce sites using pre-made themes and can take credit cards the same way as e-commerce sites from scratch.

 With ecommerce site builders, such as Shopify, businesses can create an ecommerce website with no programming knowledge, using common elements like drop-down layout choices, or drag-and-drop elements.
 Once the ecommerce site is created, owners can log into an administration panel to manage inventory.
 Specific features vary by builder, but may include the ability to add and manage products, set prices, run reports, and more.
 Site builders may host the ecommerce site as well.